strawberryfield/IFTools/docs/casasoft.if.gblorblib.frontispicechunk.md

 #### Parameters

 `filename` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
-The name of the file to export the frontispiece data to.
+The name of the file to export the frontispice data to.

 ### **Write(Byte[], Int32)**

-Writes the frontispiece data to the specified byte array at the given offset.
+Writes the frontispice data to the specified byte array at the given offset.

 ```csharp
 public void Write(Byte[] data, int offset)